PaulleDemon/DayHandler/README.md

 # Remainder App

-This is a simple example of a remainder application were you can set a remainder and you will be notified about that event.
+This is a simple example of a remainder application using pyqt framework.
+Using this application you can set a remainder and you will be notified about that event.

 You can create Todo, Goals and projects to help you become more productive.